yueyeah/the_ns_bot/README.md

 # the_ns_bot
-This is my very first project, so...."HELLO WORLD!"

 National Service is a topic that is widely talked about in /r/Singapore.
 In fact, there were quite a few posts ([here](https://old.reddit.com/r/singapore/comments/2d1cf8/interest_gaging_a_subreddit_dedicated_to_ns/) and [here](https://old.reddit.com/r/singapore/comments/6tupin/is_there_a_subreddit_for_ns/), just to name a few) that called for a new subreddit for NS.
 There is indeed a /r/NationalServiceSG in the sidebar, but it has less than 200 subs the last time I checked, and there's not a lot of discussion as well.

 So I decided to make an NS bot instead.